 Validity corresponds to the extent to which the scale accurately measures reality.
 Construct validity is an assessment as to whether or not the measure we created is measuring what we want it to measure.
-For example, is our measure of the construct Comprehend truly assessing the extent to which a person considers a brand as a representation of themselves?
+For example, is our measure of Empathy truly assessing the extent to which a brand understands their consumers?
 Or is it measuring something else?
 To test construct validity, we look at four areas: